2019 SEC Championship Game

-The 2019 SEC Championship Game was a college football game played on Saturday, December 7, 2019, at Mercedes-Benz Stadium in Atlanta, Georgia.
+The 2019 SEC Championship Game was a college football game played on Saturday, December 7, 2019, at Mercedes-Benz Stadium in Atlanta.
 The game determined the 2019 champion of the Southeastern Conference (SEC).
 The game featured the East division champions the University of Georgia Bulldogs (Georgia) and the West division champions the Louisiana State University Tigers (LSU).
 Beginning in 1992, this served as the conference's 28th annual championship game.
 After a dominating performance by transfer quarterback Joe Burrow, LSU became the 2019 SEC champions winning the game by a final score of 37–10.
 The strong performance not only earned LSU the 2019 SEC Championship trophy but it contributed to earning the No.1 seed in the 2019 College Football Playoffs.
 After their loss, Georgia moved to the fifth spot in the rankings and earned a bid to play in their second consecutive Allstate Sugar Bowl.

 Pre-game buildup

 Coming into the conference championship game, LSU's Joe Burrow was considered the front-runner for the Heisman Trophy with 4,366 passing yards and 44 passing touchdowns.
 While Georgia's offense was led by another strong-performing quarterback Jake Fromm, it was Georgia's strong defense that gave them a chance in the game.
 With both teams ranked in the top 4, aside from the SEC champion title, the game was played for a spot in the playoffs.

 Additionally, this same match-up in the SEC championship game has occurred 3 times before, once in 2003 where LSU came on top (34–13).
 In 2005, Georgia's only win of the 3 (34–14) and then once again in 2011 where LSU once again came out on top (42–10).